morpho-app/Morpho/README.md

 ![Icon of the Morpho Bluesky app](./morpho_icon.png)
 # Morpho
-Fast, flexible native Kotlin Multiplatform client for Bluesky (and possibly other ATProto applications) Currently supporting Android and non-Apple desktop platforms. ~~Will support Apple once I can get my partner to update his MacBook Pro.~~
+Fast, flexible native Kotlin Multiplatform client for Bluesky (and possibly other ATProto applications).

+Currently supporting Android and non-Apple desktop platforms. ~~Will support Apple once I can get my partner to update his MacBook Pro.~~

 ### Goals: